lusakasa/saka-key/book/tutorial/basics.md

 ## Limitations

-Saka Key works on most pages, but cannot run on the Chrome Store and or Chrome's built-in pages.
-This is a limitation imposed by Chrome for security reasons.
+Saka Key works on most pages, but cannot run on the Chrome Store/Firefox Marketplace or the brower's built-in pages.
+This is a limitation imposed by browers for security reasons.

 PDFs are also troublesome.
 You can use keyboard shortcuts to close PDF tabs and switch to other tabs, but you cannot scroll PDFs.

-To work around these limitations, I recommend learning the following Chrome shortcuts.
+To work around these limitations, I recommend learning the following brower shortcuts.

 * <kbd>Ctrl + Tab</kbd> - switches to the next tab
 * <kbd>Ctrl + Shift + Tab</kbd> - switches to the previous tab